Table of Contents

-Designers spend up to 33% of their time on creating and modifying 2D designs.
+Designers spend up to 33% of their time on creating and modifying 2D drawings.

 Manufacturing engineers usually sit side by side with the 2D drawing(s) on a second screen or even printed sheets of paper.
 They oscillate back and forth between the 2D drawing and CMM/CAM to read tolerance and surface finishes, and validate all information while manually entering in the requirements into their software.

-The drawing-centric approach is an unnecessary complexity, introducing potential human reading and typing errors, wastes time on engineering documentation, increases hours for validation and manufacturing, and adds burden to the process.
+The drawing-centric approach is an unnecessary complexity, introducing potential human reading, interpretation, and typing errors, wastes time on engineering documentation, increases hours for validation and manufacturing, and adds burden to the process.

 Engineers freed from this manual task could focus on other important, value-add work.

 An MBD workflow (or model-centric approach) using a 3D model with PMI is machine-readable and has all necessary manufacturing information embedded in the 3D model.

 MBD ensures the design intent and final product align throughout its product development cycle: one authority source, one single truth that everyone can depend on.